Home

 In recent years, one of the most successful innovations in this space has been the use of 3D and augmented reality (AR) to offer shoppers a startlingly effective way to engage with a company’s products.
 Global brands from IKEA to Amazon have embraced this transformative technology to create memorable shopping experiences that help convince customers to click the ‘buy’ button.

 But in some quarters, this has given rise to the misconception that these state-of-the-art tools are only accessible to international brands with outsize budgets and teams of experts on hand.
-“Nothing could be further from the truth,” says Rafael Muñoz, CEO of Enhance.
+“Nothing could be further from the truth,” says Rafael Muñoz, CEO of Enhance XR.
 “The technology has come a long way.
 SaaS companies can provide cutting-edge solutions to numerous clients, at a fraction of the cost compared to just a few years ago.
+A company can integrate 3D and AR experiences into their online properties and start bringing immersive product experiences to their customers in a matter of two or three days.”

-Bring products to life with one little change
+How to bring products to life with one little change

 AR technology overlays digital content onto the physical world.
 It can be used to visualize products in real time without them being physically present, or to superimpose digital information on an existing physical product.